-How 10 celebrities are investing their money into sustainable ecommerce brands
+How 10 celebrities are investing their money into sustainable ecommerce brands and other impact investments.

 Impact investing surged during the pandemic as people became more aware of climate change and social challenges.
 The rise in interest for communities and the planet as a whole altered the way shoppers look for brands to buy from, which, in turn, led to an increasing number of brands aligning profit with purpose.